2C-T-13

-2C-T-13, also known as 4-(2-methoxyethylthio)-2,5-dimethoxyphenethylamine, is a psychedelic phenethylamine of the 2C family.
-It was presumably first synthesized by Alexander Shulgin and reported in his book PiHKAL.
+2C-T-13, also known as 4-(2-methoxyethylthio)-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.

 Use and effects

-The dose range of 2C-T-13 is 25 to 40 mg and its duration is approximately 6 to 8 hours according to Alexander Shulgin.
-2C-T-13 produces many closed-eye visuals and geometric patterns.
-It also produces slight visual distortion.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-T-13's dose as 25 to 40 mg orally and its duration as 6 to 8 hours.
+The onset is 0.5 hours and time to peak is about 1 to 1.5 hours.

+The effects of 2C-T-13 have been reported to include closed-eye visuals such as colored visuals, patterns, and geometric shapes, open-eye visuals such as color changes, auditory changes like feeling like radio sounds are coming from outside, touches of introspection, insights or personal development such as deciding to quit smoking, no mental confusion, lightheadedness, slight dizziness, nausea, stomach discomfort, diarrhea, and no appetite loss.

 Chemistry

-The drug has structural properties similar to mescaline and other drugs in the 2C-T series, with the most closely related compounds being 2C-T-7 and 2C-T-21.
+2C-T-13 has structural properties similar to mescaline and other drugs in the 2C-T series, with the most closely related compounds being 2C-T-7 and 2C-T-21.

+Synthesis

+The chemical synthesis of 2C-T-13 has been described.

 History

 2C-T-13 was first described in the scientific literature by Alexander Shulgin and colleagues in 1991.
 Subsequently, it was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).